c12i/img_stegano/README.md

 ## cli

-You can interact with this program via your command line by installing via cargo:
+You can interact with this program in your command line by installing via cargo:

 ```sh
 cargo install --git https://github.com/collinsmuriuki/img_stegano.git